LemmenAid/surf-spot-finder/README.md

 * In the future, I could implement the user name usage and favorite surf spots tracking functionality.
 * In the future I would like to add more information to the database, and cover all (coastal) Counties.
+* Through further learning I would like to use a weather forcast API to add information to the surf spot details with current weather conditions.

 ***